Vita Lente

 The structure of a wine bar's offer is, in itself, an editorial act.
 At Vita Lente, the menu organises itself around three poles: wine, cocktails, and snacks.
 That ordering matters.
 The drinks come first, and the food exists to extend the time you spend with a glass rather than to anchor a meal in the conventional sense.
 This is a model with deep roots in both the Spanish bar tradition and the northern European natural-wine-bar format that spread rapidly through cities like Copenhagen, Paris, and Berlin before taking hold in Amsterdam's Jordaan and Oud-West neighbourhoods.

 What distinguishes the better operators within this format is the degree of curation applied to the wine list.
 A sommelier-led room tends to organise its bottles around a specific argument, whether that is regional focus, producer philosophy, or a preference for a particular style of vinification.
-The presence of Witmaar's background in the room signals that the list here is not assembled by purchase convenience.
+The presence of Witmaar's background in the room suggests the list is shaped with care.
 Comparison venues in Amsterdam like Bistro de la Mer or Bolenius operate with full kitchen brigades and multi-course structures; Vita Lente operates on a different logic entirely, where the glass and what accompanies it are in a more horizontal relationship.

 The cocktail component is notable in its own right.
 Wine bars that incorporate cocktails seriously are making a statement about flexibility: the space is not a temple to one beverage category, but a room designed for drinking across a longer and more varied evening.
 That hybrid positioning places Vita Lente in a peer group that includes some of the more considered small-format bars across northern Europe, venues where the distinction between wine bar and cocktail bar has been deliberately dissolved.